Barking Habits of the Shetland Sheepdog

 To manage barking in Shelties:

 In summary, Shetland Sheepdogs are known for their vocal tendencies, which stem from their herding instincts, sensitivity, and social nature.
-While they may bark more than some other breeds, proper training, socialization, and addressing the root causes can help manage and reduce excessive barking in Shelties, ensuring a harmonious living environment for both the dog and its owners.
+While they may bark more than some other breeds, proper training, socialisation, and addressing the root causes can help manage and reduce excessive barking in Shelties, ensuring a harmonious living environment for both the dog and its owners.

 Shetland Sheepdog puppies for sale